fbreitwieser/bamcov/README.md

 ├┴┐├─┤││││  │ │└┐┌┘             of sequence coverage on the terminal
 └─┘┴ ┴┴ ┴└─┘└─┘ └┘ v0.1
 ```
 This tool is based on [htslib](https://github.com/samtools/htslib) and may be integrated in [samtools](https://github.com/samtools/samtools) ([PR #992](https://github.com/samtools/samtools/pull/992)).
-This standalone version is for testing new code prior to submitting it to samtools.
+This standalone version is for testing new features, and will be maintained on its own.

 ## Installation
 Make sure to clone the repository with `--recurse-submodules` to get the htslib, otherwise it is necessary to type `git submodule update --init --recursive` in the cloned repository.